Arthur P. Schalick High School: Athletics

 The boys soccer team was the Group I state champion in 2001 (as co-champion with Whippany Park High School) and 2004 (defeating North Warren Regional High School in the tournament final).
 The team won the 1994, 1995, 2001, 2002, 2003, 2004, 2007 and 2015 South Jersey Group I state sectional championships with wins over Haddon Heights (in 2001 and 2002), Clayton (in 2003), Woodbury (in 2004), Point Pleasant Beach (in 2007) and Lindenwold High Schools (in 2015).
 In 2004, the team went on to win the Group I state championship with a pair of 2-1 wins over Bound Brook in the semi-finals and North Warren in the finals.
 They reached the finals again in 2015 but were defeated 1-0 by David Brearley High School.

 The football team took the South Jersey Group I state sectional titles in 2003 and 2004.
 The team won the 2003 title, topping Woodbury Junior-Senior High School by a final score of 21-6 and then by a 20–6 win over Paulsboro High School the following year to finish the season with a 12–0 record.

 The girls' soccer team won the South Jersey Group I championship with a 2–1 victory versus Riverside High School in 2003, followed by a victory over Pennsville Memorial High School in 2004 for consecutive championships.

 The boys' basketball team won the 2005 South, Group I state sectional championship, edging Burlington City High School 74–72 in the tournament final.
 The team took the first round of the 2005 Group I state championships with a 72–55 win over Florence Memorial High School, but fell in the finals to Science Park High School 69–66 in overtime.

 The girls' field hockey team won the South Jersey Group I state sectional championships in 2009, 2011 (as state group runner-up) and 2017.
 The program's first title came in 2009 with a 1–0 overtime victory against St. Joseph High School.

+The boys' tennis team won the South Jersey Group I state sectional championships in 1995 and 1996, defeating Pitman High School both years in the tournament championship and were also the New Jersey Group I state runners-up in both of those years as well.
+The 1995 and 1996 boys' tennis teams were the first back-to-back South Jersey sectional champions and back-to-back New Jersey state runners-up in school history.